Sign up for our daily recaps of the ever-changing search marketing landscape.

 From The Isn’t It Ironic Dept: Google Product Search’s Results Show Up In Google

 Remember how Google said recently that it might crack down on listings pages that are simply search results themselves?
-Reader Michael Nguyen dropped an email today to point out how, ironically, Google is now listing pages from its own Google Product Search service exactly as it has warned others not to do.
+Readr Michael Nguyen dropped an email today to point out how, ironically, Google is now listing pages from its own Google Product Search service exactly as it has warned others not to do.

 OK, settle down back there, those of you having a chuckle.
 Embarrassing?
 Yes!
 Intentional?
 Almost certainly not.
 Let’s take a look.

 Try a search for snake light, and you’ll get this:

 See down there at the bottom?
 Two pages from Google Product Search showing up

 I can’t resist.
 Let’s dig the hole for Google just a bit deeper

 before I throw down a ladder, so it can climb out.

 search results showing up in its search results IS understandable.
 I mean, if

 beard trimmer, who wants to get a bunch of pages that just lead you to